A Bridge Too Far (film): Finance

-In order to keep costs down, all the star-name actors agreed to participate on a "favoured-nation" basis (i.e. they would all receive the same weekly fee), which in this case was $250,000 per week (the 2012 equivalent of $1,008,250 or £642,000).
+To keep costs down, the star-name actors agreed to receive the same fee, of $250,000 per week (the 2012 equivalent of $1,008,250 or £642,000).

 Shooting of the American-led assault on the Bridge at Nijmegen was dubbed the "Million-Dollar Hour".
 Because of heavy traffic, the crew had permission to film on the bridge only between eight and nine o'clock on 3 October 1976.
 Failure to complete the scene would have necessitated rescheduling at a cost—including Redford's overtime—of at least a million dollars.
 For this reason, Attenborough insisted that all actors playing corpses keep their eyes closed.

-After United Artists agreed to pay $6 million for US and Canada distribution rights, the film went on to become the sixth-most popular movie at the 1977 US box office.
+United Artists paid $6 million for US and Canada distribution rights, and the film became the sixth-most popular movie of 1977 US at the US box office.

 Reception

-The film received a favourable, but tepid response from critics.
-Critics agreed that the film was impressively staged and historically accurate, although many found it too long and too repetitive.
-On Rotten Tomatoes, 59% of 29 critics gave the film a positive review, with an average rating of 6.1/10.
+Critics were divided.
+Some thought the film was impressively staged and historically accurate, others found it too long and repetitive.
+On Rotten Tomatoes, 61% of 33 critics gave the film a positive review.
 Its critics consensus reads: "A Bridge Too Far is a war movie too long, although top-notch talent on both sides of the camera keeps the end result consistently watchable."
 According to Metacritic, the film received "generally favorable" reviews based on a weighted average score of 63 out of 100 from 13 critics.

 Vincent Canby of The New York Times said further, "The movie is massive, shapeless, often unexpectedly moving, confusing, sad, vivid and very, very long."

 James Caan and Anthony Hopkins were cited by many critics for the excellence of their performances in a film with hundreds of speaking roles and cameos by many of the period's top actors.

 Generals Urquhart and Horrocks acted as military advisers to the film, adding to its historical accuracy.
 However, some reviewers suggested that the film contains historical inaccuracies and needs to be viewed as a 'Hollywood' interpretation of events.
 Robin Neillands commented, "A countless number of veterans have urged me to ignore most of the story in the film A Bridge Too Far".

 Stanley Kauffmann of The New Republic wrote "A picture of conventional length on this subject might have scored some conventional ironies.
 But why did anyone think that a film about a failed WWII operation, without any novelty of information or deepening of history or even differently spectacular action, should run five minutes less than three hours?
 A Film Too Long".